rutherford-nj/www.rutherfordboronj.com/committees/index.md

 > This committee, comprised of members who are either persons with disabilities, parents of a child with a disability, a resident family member who is the caregiver of a person with a disability, or Borough residents seeking opportunities to help those with disabilities, is charged with providing opportunities for greater unity across the borough through identifying and addressing barriers within the Borough’s borders for residents with disabilities.

 ---

-**Data and Analytics Committee** - Council Liaison: Matt Cokeley

-> An exploratory committee to determine the feasibility of data collection and analysis that can help inform decisions made within the Borough and promote evidence-based governing.
-By analyzing large data sets, the committee could alert the governing body to trends and outliers potentially useful for grants and other programs

----

 [**Green Team**](green-team/) - Council Liaison: Christie Del Rey-Cone